 What notification types do we need to support?

-- Promotional (marketing campaigns, feature announcements)
+- Promotional (campaigns, feature news).

 -